 Sharon Kinsella

-Sharon Kinsella is currently a lecturer in Japanese visual culture at the University of Manchester.
-She got her Ph.D from Oxford University in 1996 and has worked in the Universities of Oxford, Cambridge, MIT, and Yale previously.
-During the 1990s and the 2000s she has been involved in interdisciplinary and cross-cultural research looking at emergent social trends linking youth, the media, subculture, corporate culture and new modes of governance, based on Japanese case studies with global application.
-Areas of special application include cuteness, schoolgirl and gyaru culture, Japanese transracialism, otaku subculture, the manga industry, men's comics and weekly magazines, and male cultural imagination and journalism.
+During the 1990s to the present, she has been involved in interdisciplinary and cross-cultural research looking at emergent social trends linking youth, men, 'girls', the media, subculture, corporate culture and new modes of governance, based on Japanese case studies with global application.
+Areas of special focus include cuteness and resistance, schoolgirl and _gyaru_ culture and reaction, Japanese transracialism, otaku subculture, the manga industry, men's comics and weekly news magazines, _josō_ and _otoko no ko_ gender-performance culture of the 2010s, and male cultural imagination and journalism.

 Schoolgirls, Money and Rebellion in Japan

-Schoolgirls, Money and Rebellion in Japan analyses the cult of schoolgirlsin contemporary Japan and the interaction of girls’ street fashions - ganguro and kogyaru - and male journalistic and subcultural forms organised predominantly around the fetishistic portrayal of young girls and schoolgirls.
+Schoolgirls, Money and Rebellion in Japan analyses the cult of schoolgirls in contemporary Japan and the interaction of girls’ street fashions - ganguro and kogyaru - and male journalistic and subcultural forms organised predominantly around the fetishistic portrayal of young girls and schoolgirls.
 This is an exposition of the dense web of political and cultural symbolism surrounding images of at times racialised, sexualised and rebellious girls which link directly to complex and enduring sentiments about female emancipation.

 BOOK (2000)